urbanjost/M_intrinsics/docs/intrinsics.md

 - if **kind** is not present and **x** is not _complex_ the result if of default _complex_ kind.

+NOTE: a kind designated as ** may be any supported kind for the type

 ### **Description**